-Peanut Butter Coffee Cake is a heavenly mixture of chocolate, peanut butter, and Nutella all under a crunchy layer of streusel topping.
+Peanut Butter Coffee Cake is a heavenly mixture of chocolate, peanut butter, and Nutella all under a crunchy layer of a peanut streusel and dark chocolate drizzle.

 Do you ever see a recipe that you just can’t get out of your mind?
-Well, this Peanut Butter coffee Cake Recipe is that recipe.
+Well, this Peanut Butter Coffee Cake Recipe was that recipe for me.

 I picked up a copy of a magazine called “Southern Cast Iron” Winter 2017 edition.
 I’ve never seen this magazine before but the recipes looked amazing including the one for Peanut Butter Coffee Cake.
 I just couldn’t wait to try my hand at it.